dl4genaudio/dl4genaudio.github.io/features/index.md

 ## Questions to think about:

 * Why did we say that an object can be described by an infinite number of features?
-* Which other audio or time-series features do you know and how do they work?
+* Which other audio or time-series features do you know about and how do they work?

 ___